fsharp/fslang-design/FSharp-4.1/FS-1006-struct-tuples.md

 Structness would always be inferred statically for all locations throughout all F# programs.

-Structness inference is not essential but may ease interoperabillity.
+Structness inference is not essential but may ease interoperability.
 On the other hand it adds considerable complexity to the implementation and may potentially confuse some users who prefer a high degree of type/expression form separation.

 ### Possible Extension: Tuple Field Metadata